ravimeda/versions/README.md

 #### Channels

 At a high-level, a channel is a place to store the outputs of a build.
-A product defines a set of channels that it produces outputs for, and then as builds are executed, the build outputs are put into one or more channels.
+A product defines a set of channels that it produces outputs for, and then as builds are executed the build outputs are put into one or more channels.

 Examples of channels using the `dotnet/corefx` repo: